Notiamdean99/Habit---Streak-Tracker/readme.md

-The .exe file is the executable and it will create .dat files to store data the .py file is the source code.
+The .exe file is the executable and it will create .dat files to store data While
+ The .py file is the source code.